gspetro-NOAA/ufs-weather-model/doc/UsersGuide/source/CasesConfigurations.rst

 Hierarchical System Development (HSD) Cases
 ********************************************

-Hierarchical System Development ... _____ADD MORE HERE_____ ...
+Hierarchical System Development is the ability to engage in development and testing at multiple levels of complexity in numerical weather prediction (NWP) software (such as the :term:`UFS`).
+It typically includes multiple entry points into development (e.g., atmospheric physics, ocean and ice dynamics, or data assimilation for land models and other earth system components), and it can include both operationally relevant and idealized configurations.

-The UFS Weather Model (WM) can be run in any of several configurations, from a single-component atmospheric model to a fully coupled model with multiple earth system components (e.g., atmosphere, ocean, sea-ice, land, mediator).
-This chapter documents a few of the cases designed to support hierarchical system development (HSD) within the UFS.
+Although the UFS Weather Model (WM) can be run in any of several configurations, from a single-component atmospheric model to a fully coupled model with multiple earth system components (e.g., atmosphere, ocean, sea-ice, land, mediator), this chapter documents just a few of the cases designed to support hierarchical system development (HSD) within the UFS.

+Currently, users can find information on:

+* :ref:`Running the HSD cases using ufs_test.sh <ufs-test>` and
+* Two HSD cases:

+   * The `July 2020 CAPE Case <cape-2020>`
+   * The `Baroclinic Instability Case <baroclinic-wave>`

-For a full list of supported WM configurations, view the `rt.conf <https://github.com/ufs-community/ufs-weather-model/blob/develop/tests/rt.conf>`__ file.
+For a full list of supported WM configurations, view the `rt.conf <https://github.com/ufs-community/ufs-weather-model/blob/develop/tests/rt.conf>`_ file.

 .. attention::